at15/bform/doc/README.md

 ### Backend

-- Nginx (Openresty)
+- Nginx (Openresty) is used to serve static file, proxy request to tomcat.
+Also we could use lua to route base on JWT
-- Java
+- Java + Spring boot (use as rest server only, may optimize the pom, since we are using full mvc)
-- Spring boot (use as rest server only)
+- H2 (May use MySQL for production, since we are using hibernate, the change could be transparent).
+Also h2 has a console.
-- H2 (may use pg for production)
+- Elasticsearch (for search and NoSQL storage)
-- Elasticsearch (for search)
+- Auth part, could use middleware, spring security or shiro.

-- Mongodb or redis (for NoSQL or cache)
+## Setup

-## Setup on Windows
+### Windows

 - [Install Nginx](https://moonbingbing.gitbooks.io/openresty-best-practices/content/openresty/install_on_windows.html)
 - Install Java
 - Install Maven
 - Install Node

-- Install PostgreSQL
+### Linux

-e.... so many to install, I think I need to use linux now....
+### Vagrant